-- 4. Supervision of Audits Involving Other Auditors.
+- 3. The Auditor's Use of the Work of Specialists.
+On June 1, 2017, the Board issued for public comment proposed amendments to PCAOB auditing standards to strengthen the requirements for the auditor's use of the work of specialists.
+Many companies employ or engage specialists, such as engineers, to provide information used in the preparation of financial statements.
+Auditors often use the work of company specialists as audit evidence.
+Auditors also employ or engage their own specialists to assist in obtaining and evaluating audit evidence.
+The proposal calls for auditors to devote more attention to areas of the audit where a specialist's work is used by the auditor.
+This proposal was issued in conjunction with a companion proposal on auditing accounting estimates, including fair value measurements.
+The comment period on both proposals ended on August 30, 2017.
+The staff is analyzing comments and determining next steps.
+For further information, see Rulemaking Docket No. 044. - 4.
+Supervision of Audits Involving Other Auditors.
 On April 12, 2016, the Board issued for public comment amendments to improve the auditing standards that govern the supervision of audits involving other auditors, and a new auditing standard for situations in which the auditor divides responsibility for the audit with another accounting firm.
 The roles of other accounting firms and individual accountants in audits (collectively, "other auditors") have taken on greater significance with the increasingly global operations of companies.
 The lead auditor often involves other auditors at various locations of the company, including in areas of the audit where there is a high risk of material misstatement in the financial statements.
-The comment period on the proposal ended on July 29, 2016.
-Having analyzed comments on the proposal and considered the discussion at the May and November 2016 SAG meetings, the staff is preparing a recommendation for the next Board action.
+After consideration of comments received on the proposal and discussions with the SAG in 2016, on September 26, 2017, the Board issued a supplemental request for comment on revisions to the proposed amendments and proposed standard that the Board is considering for adoption.
+The comment period on the supplemental request for comment ends on November 15, 2017.
 For further information, see Rulemaking Docket No. 042. - 5.
 Going Concern.
 The auditor's evaluation of a company's ability to continue as a going concern is an important part of an audit under PCAOB standards and federal securities law.
 The purpose of this project is to evaluate whether there is a need for regulatory action-e.g., changes to the existing PCAOB standard on the auditor's going concern evaluation, staff guidance, or other actions-in light of changes in the relevant accounting requirements1 and concerns from investors about the effectiveness of auditor going concern reporting.
 This project is considering, among other things, input from the SAG and IAG, observations from the Board's oversight activities, and relevant research.
 The staff plans to continue its research and outreach activities, including monitoring the effect on audits of the changes to the relevant accounting standards.
-In the meantime, AS 2415, Consideration of an
+In the meantime, AS 2415, Consideration of an Entity's Ability to Continue as a Going Concern, and Staff Audit Practice Alert No. 13 continue to provide the applicable requirements and guidance, respectively, for audits under PCAOB standards.